mfem/web/src/annotated/ex6.md

 <img src="../img/ex6_2.png" width="1000">

-The figure above comes from running `ex6.cpp` with the mesh `pipe-nurbs.mesh`.
+The figure above shows a sequence of adaptively refined meshes produced by running `ex6.cpp` with the initial mesh `pipe-nurbs.mesh`.

 ---